Hasanul-Bari/contests/README.md

-# My solutions on various online contests on different judges.
+# My solutions to various online contests on different judges.